lucaslugao/covid19-crawler-brasil/README.md

-# Crawler para obtenção de informações sobre pacientes da COVID19
+# Crawler de informações sobre a COVID19 no Brasil